d6lts/mimemail/README.txt

   This includes a CSS style sheet and uses an HTML version of the text.
   The included CSS is either:
-    the mail.css file found in your default theme or the combined CSS style sheets of your default theme.
+    the mail.css file found in your default theme or the combined CSS style sheets of your default theme and

+  CSS style sheets with "email" media are always included.

   To create a custom mail template copy the mimemail-message.tpl.php file from the mimemail/theme directory into your default theme's folder.
 Both general and